|

 incl

-can be used to add many elements to the set
+incl can be used to add many mappings at the same time

 def